Showspring

 Further reading: The full workflow — from script-writer cue generation through the Audience Plan LLM chain, stem catalog, render pipeline integration, and the outro-bleed trick — is written up in the Audience Reactions Workflow article on overdigital.ai.

-Anti-slop hardening, retention feedback, and locking down what’s already live
+Anti-slop hardening, retention feedback, and locking what’s already live

-By April we’d shipped 24 pipeline steps.
-The next round wasn’t new pipelines — it was hardening the existing ones.
-YouTube had started actively penalising detected AI content (~5× less traffic per the Search Engine Journal study).
-At the same time, scheduled and published clips were occasionally getting accidentally edited or regenerated, breaking what was already live. v1.5 is the round that fixed both — channel-defense on one axis, editing-safety on the other.
+By April the pipeline had 24 steps.
+The next round wasn’t new pipelines, it was hardening the existing ones.
+YouTube was actively penalising detected AI content.
+Scheduled and published clips were occasionally getting edited or regenerated by accident. v1.5 fixed both axes: channel-defense and editing-safety.

 🛡️ Universal anti-slop hardening